-By approving this charter for the establishment of The Legacy Academy, the County will be fulfilling the intent of The Charter Schools Act of 1992 to improve pupil learning, create new professional opportunities for teachers, and provide parents and pupils with expanded choices in education and following the directive of law to encourage the creation of charter schools.
-The Legacy Academy petitioners are eager to work independently, yet cooperatively with the County to establish the highest bar for what a charter school can and should be.
-To this end, The Legacy Academy petitioners pledge to work cooperatively with the County to answer any concerns concerning this Charter and to present the County with the strongest possible proposal requesting a five-year term to begin operation in August 2017.
+By approving this charter for the establishment of The Legacy Academy, the County Office of Education will be fulfilling the intent of The Charter Schools Act of 1992 to improve pupil learning, create new professional opportunities for teachers, and provide parents and pupils with expanded choices in education and following the directive of law to encourage the creation of charter schools.
+The Legacy Academy petitioners are eager to work independently, yet cooperatively with the County Office of Education to establish the highest bar for what a charter school can and should be.
+To this end, The Legacy Academy petitioners pledge to work cooperatively with the County Office of Education to answer any concerns concerning this Charter and to present the County Office of Education with the strongest possible proposal requesting a five-year term to begin operation in August 2017.
 Upon the granting of this charter, The Legacy Academy will provide written notice of the approval and a copy of the petition to the California Department of Education and the State Board of Education.